 How can you tell if a woman is controlling?

-A controlling woman or controlling people have a way of making you feel like you do not have a complete say in your life.
-If you have ever felt any of these, you may have a controlling partner:
+A controlling woman or controlling people often have a way of making you feel like you do not have a complete say in your life.
+If you can relate to any of the following, you may have a controlling partner:

-• You don’t see your favorite family member, family, or friends as much as you want to or used to
+• You don’t see your favorite relatives or friends as much as you want to or used to.

-• Your emotional health is suffering or there is emotional abuse
+• Your emotional health is declining, or there is emotional abuse.

 What makes a woman controlling?